iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/networking.md

 ## Auto-peering

 IOTA 2.0 supports the automatic discovery of peers through the `autopeering` module.
-It's disabled by default but can be enabled if the node has at least four static peers.
+By default, the node software will peer up to four autopeered peers and initiate a gossip protocol with them.
 An `autopeering` module will use the specified entry nodes under `p2p.autopeering.entryNodes` to find peers.

 :::warning